 4) What changes could better align the mechanism with the original purpose/facilitate it to carry out its purpose?

-5)
+5) What was the ultimate outcome?

 Status of this Document:

-On the 6 December Working Group call, it was agreed that compiling the current draft documents into a single document would make them easier to work with.
+On the 6 December 2017 Working Group call, it was agreed that compiling the current draft documents into a single document would make them easier to work with.
 The current document (dated 13 December) represents that compilation.
 No edits have been made to any of the documents, and all text remain DISCUSSION DRAFTS only.
 As such, nothing in this document should be viewed as authoritative text or as Working Group consensus on the retention of any of the suggested topics or questions.